 Development and validation of comprehensive closed formulas for atmospheric delay and altimetry correction in ground-based GNSS-R

-Radio waves employed in Global Navigation Satellite System Reflectometry (GNSS-R) are subject to atmospheric refraction, even for ground-based tracking stations in applications such as coastal sea-level altimetry.
-Although radio propagation atmospheric delays are best investigated via raytracing, including reflections, such a procedure is not trivial.
-We have developed simpler closed formulas to account for atmospheric refraction in ground-based GNSS-R and validated them against raytracing.
-We provide specific expressions for the linear and angular components of the atmospheric interferometric delay and corresponding altimetry correction components, parameterized in terms of refractivity and bending angle.
-Assessment results showed excellent agreement for the angular component and good for the linear one.
-For the conditions analyzed, about half of the delay was found to originate above the receiving antenna, for satellites at low elevation angles.
+Radio wave propagation involved in Global Navigation Satellite System Reflectometry (GNSS-R) is subject to atmospheric refraction.
+Even for ground-based tracking stations, in applications such as coastal sea-level altimetry, the interferometric or reflection-minus-direct effect might be significant.
+Although atmospheric propagation delays are best investigated numerically via raytracing, including reflections, such a procedure is not trivial.
+We have developed simpler closed formulas to account for atmospheric refraction in ground-based GNSS-R, validated against independent raytracing.
+We provide specific expressions for the two components of the atmospheric interferometric delay and corresponding altimetry correction components, parameterized in terms of refractivity and bending angle.
+Assessment results showed excellent agreement for both components.
 We define the interferometric slant factor used to map interferometric zenithal delays to individual satellites.
-We also provide an equivalent correction for the effective satellite elevation angle such that the refraction effect is nullified.
-Lastly, we present the limiting conditions for negligible atmospheric altimetry correction (sub-cm), over domain of satellite elevation angle and reflector height.
-For example, for 5-meter reflector height, observations below 20° elevation angle have more than 1-centimeter atmospheric altimetry error.

 Email Address of Submitting Authorthaleia.email@example.com